 Buying a house is a big life event and often one that triggers a need to protect your home.

 But more and more families are renting as a long term housing solution, without financial protection.

 This has led to a big ‘protection’ gap between homeowners and renters.

 Research shows that tenants are far less likely to have life insurance or critical illness cover than those who own their home

 Only 26% of renters, compared to 41% of homeowners, have life insurance or critical illness cover in place.

-Interestingly, 54% of renters say they are worried about the financial implicantions passing away may have on their loved ones (opposed to just 48% of homeowners).
+Interestingly, 54% of renters say they are worried about the financial implications of passing away may have on their loved ones (opposed to just 48% of homeowners).

 Findings from this research suggested than renters often don’t have life insurance because they believe they don’t have enough equity or money to take out a policy.